gkjohnson/three-bvh-csg/README.md

 ![](./docs/csg-banner.png)

-An _in progress_, flexible, memory compact, fast and dynamic CSG implementation on top of [three-mesh-bvh](https://github.com/gkjohnson/three-mesh-bvh).
+An _experimental, in progress_, flexible, memory compact, fast and dynamic CSG implementation on top of [three-mesh-bvh](https://github.com/gkjohnson/three-mesh-bvh).
 More than 100 times faster than other BSP-based three.js CSG libraries in complex cases.

 Contributions welcome!